 A 24 year old male presents following a syncopal episode.
 On cardiovascular examination you believe there is a systolic murmur.
 Given his history and a family history of his father having a ‘large’ heart, you are suspicious of cardiomyopathy.
 How can you assess on clinical examination, if the murmur is that of cardiomyopathy?

 I know most would say, lets echo, and I agree.
-Even better, I would take out my portable ultrasound and look at the heart.
 However, before you did this, what on auscultation of the murmur would make you suspicious?

 Hypertrophic Cardiomyopathy(HCM) can cause a systolic murmur.
 When the walls of the left ventricle are hypertrophied as they are in HCM, if there is less blood in the ventricle (ie., decreased venous return), the walls of the ventricle are closer together and the murmur is LOUDER.

-Decrease venous return by VALSALVA or getting the patient to STAND after squatting.
+Venous return is decreased by VALSALVA or getting the patient to STAND after squatting.
 When the patient squats, the venous return increases and the murmur should get softer, when they stand venous return decreases and the murmur becomes louder as the ventricular walls come closer together.